hiskoh/GBFS-NOW/README.md

 https://github.com/NABSA/gbfs

-The following two services are supported in Japan as of June 28, 2022.
+The following two services are supported in Japan as of November 06, 2022.

 ---
 **- HELLO CYCLING**
-　Share cycle stations affiliated with HELLO CYCLING are available in Japan（**5,009 Stations**）
+　Share cycle stations affiliated with HELLO CYCLING are available in Japan（**5,569 Stations**）
 　https://www.hellocycling.jp/
 　GBFS.json-URL https://api.odpt.org/api/v4/gbfs/hellocycling/gbfs.json

 **- docomo Bike Share tokyo**
-　Tokyo Bike Sharing ports operated by docomo are available to the public（**1,077 Ports**）
+　Tokyo Bike Sharing ports operated by docomo are available to the public（**1,162 Ports**）
 　https://docomo-cycle.jp/tokyo-project/
 　GBFS.json-URL https://api.odpt.org/api/v4/gbfs/docomo-cycle-tokyo/gbfs.json

 ---

-> **Note**
-> This Plugin for QGIS 3.22 and GBFSver2.3.The published data of the ODPT (https://www.odpt.org/) is not strictly GBFS compliant.
-This data requires an Access token, so the plug-in is also compliant with the same specification.

 > **Note**
 > This QGIS plug-in is intended for visualization of GBFS data (station locations) for station-based shared mobility services.
 It does not implement visualization for dockless services.